22 Great Real Estate Logos in 2026 From High-Performing Agents, Teams, & Companies

 3. Red Oak Realty

-Red Oak Realty Logo
+Red Oak Realty real estate logo

 Red Oak Realty is a woman-owned independent real estate brokerage with a long-standing presence in Northern California’s East Bay.